 - Some protein, such as nuts and cheese, make a good protein afterwards, and store well in your bag.

 - You may also want an instant container of soup and just add hot water.
 This is a much better re-supply for sodium or salt, than any package of saltines or chips.

-Or you may want to try some of these choices, for carbohydrates and proteins now available at Elite Sports Clubs’ E-Cafés!
-My favorites are:
+Or you may want to try some of these choices, for carbohydrates and proteins now available at Elite Sports Clubs’ e-eafés!
+Some of our favorites are:

 - Creamy, rich smoothies made in a variety of flavors, with really good fruit purees, as a base, plus you can add vitamin boosts, extra protein such as whey, and you can even choose a low calorie variety.
 They are a big hit!